Lancetnik/Propan/README.md

 ## Type casting

-Propan uses `pydantic` to cast incoming function arguments to types according their annotation.
+Propan uses `pydantic` to cast incoming function arguments to types according to their annotation.

 ```python
 from pydantic import BaseModel